datavane/datavines-website/docs/02-get-started/02-docker/01-build-docker-image.md

 ## Prepare Dockerfile
 The following points should be noted when writing Dockerfile:
 >1.
 The basic parent image uses the official OpenJDK image certified by Docker Hub, with JDK version 1.8 used.
 >2.
 The binary packages required for the application need to be packaged by oneself.
-Please refer to the [Deploy with Source Code] (/docs/02-get-started/01-build-from-source/03-package) 。
+Please refer to the [Deploy with Source Code](../01-deploy-from-source.md)
 >3.
 When starting an application within Docker, use `start_container` parameter
 >4.
 The construction platform should be consistent with the operation platform.